deniboi123/ServerConnect-RAT/README.md

 # ServerConnect-RAT
 SCR is a RAT designed to steal chrome passwords and send them.
 Ill add way more features but this is what it is.
+To sum up the code for skids, the code basically does some variables for the strings that we need later, then we set up ```MyFunction()``` else VS2019 will complain about that its not in a ```private void``` function.
+We do a ```while (true)``` loop to check if the server wants us to send chrome passwords, if it does we can send it using a GET request and hope for the best.